-1. Introduction ; 2.
-Background l· 2.1 Review Terms of Reference l· 2.2 The Morse Review Secretariat Team - HMRC employees l· 3.
-Internal Correspondence Exposed by the FOIs 4.
+1. Introduction } 2.
+Background ł 2.1 Review Terms of Reference ł 2.2 The Morse Review Secretariat Team - HMRC employees ł 3.
+Internal Correspondence Exposed by the FOIs 5 4.
 HMRC and Treasury attempts to influence the review prior to Sir Amyas's appointment ; 5.
-First Morse Review meeting - with HMRC and the Treasury ; 6.
-Relationship between the Review secretariat team and HMRC/Treasury , 7.
-Treasury press office handling press matters on behalf of the review , 7.1 Inappropriate Involvement of the Chancellor's Press Secretary in press contacts with the Review tean and evidence of general collaboration 7.2 Assistance with 'lines' for HMRC to use before Select Committee appearance ) 7.3 Assistance with 'lines' for Sir Amyas Morse to use with the press ) 8.
-Pre-approval of members of the expert panel 10 ) 9.
-HMRC and Treasury input into the report conclusions 12 ) 10.
-Conclusion , Appendix - FOI requests and responses 3
+First Morse Review meeting - with HMRC and the Treasury 5 6.
+Relationship between the Review secretariat team and HMRC/Treasury 1 7.
+Treasury press office handling press matters on behalf of the review , 7.1 Collusion between the Chancellor's Press Secretary and the Review team over a press enquiry to the Review Team Evidence of general collaboration between the HMRC and the Review Team 7.2 Assistance with 'lines' for HMRC to use before Select Committee appearance) 7.3 Assistance with 'lines' for Sir Amyas Morse to use with the press) 8.
+Pre-approval of members of the expert panel 10) 9.
+HMRC and Treasury input into the report conclusions12 ) 10.
+Conclusion ł Appendix - FOI requests and responses 5